HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Currently, only the user password is the only thing that is hashed in the authentication file.
 We plan to encrypt the whole JSON authentication file and the data to prevent unauthorised access to the user's account and data instead of only hashing the user password.

-Currently, if you input an invalid day, month or year such as 2023-02-30
+Currently, if you input an invalid day, month or year such as 2023-02-30, it simply states

-but does not specify why it is invalid.
+date "Dates should be in the format yyyy-MM-dd" but does not specify why it is invalid.
 We plan to make the error more specific by stating

 what is the actual invalid input of the date, in this case, the day is invalid as 30th February does not exist.